 There are two main ways in which firecrackers prove harmful to the elderly:

 It is advisable for elderly people to stay away from the toxic fumes of the firecrackers.
 People with asthma, rhinitis, bronchitis or other chronic pulmonary conditions should take special care to not be exposed to the smoke emanating from fireworks.
 The smoke often contains lead, cadmium, or other heavy metals that could cause severe breathing disorders.
 People who are suffering from lung or cardiac trouble should also take extra precautions.

 The smoke stays in the air for a few days post the firecracker-burning, so it is better to keep risks to a minimum and stay careful for upto a week after Diwali.

 The noise of bursting crackers can causes serious health issues to the elderly, including tiredness, sleeplessness, loss of appetite, headaches, stress, mood swings and even visual impairment.
 It is best to use ear plugs for the elderly if your area witnesses a large amount of burning firecrackers.
 It is also advisable to keep the elderly indoors to reduce the impact of noise on them.

 Take care so that your loved ones are safe and healthy during the festive season.
 If you see any deterioration in health as a result of smoke and sound pollution, consult a geriatric trained doctor.

 Tribeca Care’s panel of doctors includes geriatric trained specialists.
-Call +91 33 40277777 to consult an experienced doctor.

 Have a Happy Diwali!